Q+A with Lorraine Pennington | Costa Mesa, CA

 Lark #73 x Lorraine Pennington x Chef Matthew Roberts

-We are honored to set the communal table with our favorite minimalist artist @lorrainepennington at her beautiful + inviting atelier in East Side Costa Mesa.
+We were honored to set the communal table, April 10, 2024, with our favorite minimalist artist @lorrainepennington at her beautiful + inviting atelier in West Side Costa Mesa.

-Join us for welcome drinks & mingling, delight in the beauty of imperfection, share a chef curated dining experience and—best of all—partake in the (rediscovered) art of conversation.
+Here we enjoyed welcome drinks & mingling, delighted in the beauty of imperfection, shared a chef curated dining experience and—best of all—partook in the (rediscovered) art of conversation.

 Q + A with Chefs Jim Sullivan + Alex Bolar of San Diego & Los Angeles